 Yes, you can change your preferences on your HSC True Reward application.
-Please keep in mind application closing dates and offer round dates when making changes to your application.
+Please keep in mind the application closing dates and offer round dates when making changes to your application.
 Also note that there are minimum subject grade requirements for new preferences.

 Yes, you can still apply for HSC True Reward even if you have applied for any of our other early offer programs or alternative entry schemes.
-For more information about other early offer schemes, visit Schools Recommendation Scheme (SRS) or visit Application Pathways for more information about our alternative entry schemes.
+Visit Application Pathways for more information about our alternative entry schemes.

 Your application for HSC True Reward is a direct application to Western Sydney University.
 You can still apply through UAC for degrees that are not available through HSC True Reward, including degrees at Western Sydney University and other universities.

 No, you receive one offer per round.
 However, you can change your preference after each offer round is released to be eligible for an offer to other degrees.

 Yes, you can receive an offer based on your subject results from both your year 11 results in the September and November rounds and using your year 12 results in the December and January rounds.

-For the August, September and November rounds you will need to meet the year 11 subject band criteria.
-For the December round you will need to meet the Year 12 subject band criteria.
+For the September and November rounds you will need to meet the year 11 subject result criteria.
+For the December and January rounds you will need to meet the Year 12 subject band criteria.